complexlogic/rsgain/README.md

 ## Usage
 rsgain contains two separate user interfaces: Easy Mode and Custom Mode.
 The distinction between the two modes is rooted in the history of ReplayGain utilities.

 Legacy ReplayGain tagging utilities such as mp3gain did not support recursive directory-based scanning.
 The user was required to manually specify a list of files on the command line, preceded by options which were numerous and complex.
 This interface provided a lot of power and flexibility, but it wasn't particularly user friendly.
-Performing a full library scan typically required the user to supplement the scanner with a wrapper script that traversed the directory tree and detected the files.
+Performing a full library scan typically required the user to supplement the program with a wrapper script that traversed the directory tree and detected the files.

 rsgain's Easy Mode *is* that wrapper script; the functionality is built-in to the program.
 In Easy Mode, the user simply points the program to their library and it will be recusrively scanned with all recommended settings enabled by default.